 - The propane allows your fridge to run.

-- The propane keeps the water inside of your water heater hot.
+- Propane keeps the water inside of your water heater hot.

 - The propane runs the heating system in your RV (this is especially beneficial if you are traveling around a cold area).

-Some of the cons associated with running the propane while driving are:
+Some of the cons associated with propane safety while driving with an RV refrigerator running include:

-- Appliance can move around while driving, which could break the propane line, leeting the gas in the tank escape.
+- Appliance can move around while driving, which could break the propane line, letting the gas in the tank escape.

-- There is only a little spark needed to completely ignite the propane gase.
+- There is only a little spark needed to completely ignite the propane gas.

 - A broken line can trigger a fire in an instant.